 When a fractional CTO is the wrong answer

 Fractional is not always right.
-Three cases where it is not.
+Three cases where it fails the test.

 If you are pre-product and pre-revenue with no funding, you probably need a technical co-founder, not a fractional CTO.
-A paid 10 hours a week is not enough to build a product from zero, and you cannot afford full embedded.
+Ten paid hours a week is not enough to build a product from zero, and you cannot afford full embedded.

 If you are post-Series B with 40 engineers, you need a full-time CTO.
-Fractional at that scale cannot sustain the operational load.
+Fractional at that scale cannot carry the operational load.

 If the real problem is that you need a senior engineer to write code, hire a senior engineer.
 Do not dress up a coding role as a CTO role.
 Related: freelance senior engineer vs agency in 2026 and custom web app cost in 2026.